 1) Inequalities of race and gender impose large economic costs on society as a whole, because one consequence of discrimination is that it hinders people in developing and using their talents.
-Here's a reprint of a post on the subject of "Equal Opportunity and Economic Growth" from this blog (August 20, 2012).
+In "Equal Opportunity and Economic Growth" (August 20, 2012), I wrote:

 Here's a table that illustrates some of the movement to greater equality of opportunity in the U.S. economy.
 White men are no longer 85% and more of the managers, doctors, and lawyers, as they were back in 1960.
 High skill occupation is defined in the table as "lawyers, doctors, engineers, scientists, architects, mathematicians and executives/managers."
 The share of white men working in these fields is up by about one-fourth.
 But the share of white women working in these occupations has more than tripled; of black men, more than quadrupled; of black women, more than octupled.

 Moreover, wage gaps for those working in the same occupations have diminished as well.
 "Over the same time frame, wage gaps within occupations narrowed.
 Whereas working white women earned 58% less on average than white men in the same occupations in 1960, by 2008 they earned 26% less.
 Black men earned 38% less than white men in the typical occupation in 1960, but had closed the gap to 15% by 2008.
 For black women the gap fell from 88% in 1960 to 31% in 2008."

 Much can be said about the causes behind these changes, but here, I want to focus on the effect on economic growth.
 For the purposes of developing a back-of-the-envelope estimate, Klenow builds up a model with some of these assumptions: "Each person possesses general ability (common to